 Bake for 15-18 minutes or until light gold in color.
 Let cool.
 Reduce oven temperature to 375 degrees.

 Bake for 45-50 minutes or until ricotta custard is set and tomatoes appear "dry."
-Serve warm or at room temperature.
+Serve warm or at room temperature with additional pesto.

 While tart is baking, combine pesto ingredients in a food processor or blender.
 Serve with tart.